ROCm/AMDMIGraphX/docs/dev_intro.rst

 Importing From ONNX
 --------------------

-A `program <migraphx::program>` can be built directly from an onnx file using the MIGraphX ONNX parser.
+A :cpp:any:`program <migraphx::internal::program>` can be built directly from an onnx file using the MIGraphX ONNX parser.
 This makes it easier to use neural networks directly from other frameworks.
 In this case, there is an ``parse_onnx`` function::